The Watering Place

 The sky illuminates the scene below and its cool colours contrast with the stronger colours and textures of the trees and vegetation.
 It is a harmonious composition of depth and space.

-Henry Randle Heys served in WW2.
+Henry Randle Heys, who served in WWII, died in 1951.
+His last known address was 14 Clifton Drive, St Annes.
 It was through his generosity that a communion rail was installed in St Paul’s to mark the long association of his family with the church.

 Acc No 22